Krayfighter/LogicGates/README.md

 # LogicGates
-A boolean logic diagram app written in python
+A boolean logic diagram app written in C++